daisvke/Arachnida/README.md

 options:
   -h, --help            show this help message and exit -s SEARCH_STRING, --search-string SEARCH_STRING
                         If not empty enables the string search mode: only images which 'alt' attribute contains the search string are saved
   -p IMAGE_PATH, --image-path IMAGE_PATH
                         indicates the path where the downloaded files will be saved.
 If not specified, ./data/ will be used.
   -i, --case-insensitive
                         Enable case-insensitive mode
   -r, --recursive       Enable recursive search mode -l RECURSE_DEPTH, --recurse-depth RECURSE_DEPTH
                         indicates the maximum depth level of the recursive download.
 If not indicated, it will be 5.
   -k KO_LIMIT, --ko-limit KO_LIMIT
                         Number of already visited/bad links that are allowed before we terminate the search.
 This is to ensure that we don't get stuck into a loop.
   -o, --open            Open the image folder at the end of the program.
   -m MEMORY, --memory MEMORY
                         Set a limit to the memory occupied by the dowloaded images (in MB).
 Default is set to 1000MB.
   -v, --verbose         Enable verbose mode.
+  -S, --sleep           Enable sleep between HTTP requests to mimic a human-like behavior -t MAX_SLEEP, --max-sleep MAX_SLEEP
+                        Maximum duration of the random sleeps between HTTP requests.
+If not indicated, it will be 3. (-s/--search-string has to be activated).

 // Ex. to scrap with a depth of 1 with a search string "42" with the open folder option on : python3 spider.py "https://42.fr/le-campus-de-paris/diplome-informatique/expert-en-architecture-informatique" -r -l 1 -s "42" -o